-The Behaviour Therapy Service is part of the USW Behaviour Analysis Clinic.
-It aims to help individuals understand and manage some of the “everyday” behaviour problems that may affect their lives (e.g., stress, phobias, anxiety about particular situations).
+The Behaviour Therapy Service aims to help individuals understand and manage some of the “everyday” behaviour problems that may affect their lives (e.g., stress management, phobias, bad habits, low self esteem, dealing with disappointment, anxiety about particular situations).
 It uses the principles of behaviour analysis to guide clients in developing their own solutions to problems and improving their quality of life.

 What is behaviour therapy?